ahmad24mliwala/rtCamp-assignment/README.md

 6.Add another subcommand to enable/disable the site (stopping/starting the containers) 7.Add one more subcommand to delete the site (deleting containers and local files).

+### Note:

+Solution or Python script for above questions are in wordpress_cli.py file.

 ## Prerequisites

 Before using the Dockerized WordPress CLI, ensure that you have the following software installed on your system: